Meca Medina and Majcen v Commission: The Bosman ruling

 One of the first challenges to the Walrave and Koch ruling was by the Belgian footballer Jean-Marc Bosman.
 Bosman was a midfielder who joined Standard Liège in 1983.
 After failing to establish himself there and RFC Liège his contract expired in 1990.
 Dunkerque wanted to sign him but would not meet RFCL's fee, the Belgian club then cut Bosman's pay by 75%.
-Bosman's lawyers including Jean-Louis Dupont sued club, Belgian FA and UEFA for restraint of trade and in December 1995 the EU court said out-of-contract players can move on free transfers and banned limits on number of foreign EU players under the EU Restraint of Trade law.
+Bosman's lawyers including Jean-Louis Dupont sued the club, the Belgian FA and UEFA for restraint of trade and in December 1995 the EU court said out-of-contract players can move on free transfers and banned limits on the number of foreign EU players under the EU Restraint of Trade law.

 Although Bosman's victory was pyrrhic ending in alcoholism and incarceration the effect it had was it reversed parts of the Walrave and Koch ruling namely that contractual restrictions on freedom to conduct business could not be an exception.

 Since Bosman, other cases have been brought to the ECJ like Deliège which has weakened the sporting exception further.